 A traffic study from a qualified consultant addressing sight distance and turning movement characteristics of the entrance to the project and the impact of anticipated traffic on the safety and congestion of surrounding roads;

-Notification that a Reclamation Plan has been reviewed and approved by the Planning Commission in accordance with the provisions of Subsection (D)(2) of below; and
+Notification that a Reclamation Plan has been reviewed and approved by the DRB in accordance with the provisions of Subsection (D)(2) of below; and

-The Planning Commission shall also recommend to the Board of Adjustment whether the project provides adequate landscaping and screening.

 Specific Standards.

 A buffer strip of at least twenty – five feet (25') shall be maintained around the perimeter of the site.
 The buffer strip shall retain the original vegetation and plant materials.
-The Board may require supplemental plantings in order to effectively screen the extraction site and operations from adjoining properties or public roadways.
+The DRB may require supplemental plantings in order to effectively screen the extraction site and operations from adjoining properties or public roadways.

 An area of no more than five (5) acres shall be open for active extraction at any time.
 Other areas shall either be retained in their original condition or be closed in accordance with the approved site reclamation plan.

-If the Board of Adjustment deems it necessary to prevent a potential safety hazard, suitable fencing may be required around the excavation area, sedimentation basins, or areas for storage of waste or equipment.
+If the DRB deems it necessary to prevent a potential safety hazard, suitable fencing may be required around the excavation area, sedimentation basins, or areas for storage of waste or equipment.

 Slopes on the working face of the excavation area shall not exceed four (4) vertical on one (1) horizontal.

-Hours of operation on the extraction site shall be determined by the Board of Adjustment.
+Hours of operation on the extraction site shall be determined by the DRB.

 Adequate provision shall be made for control of storm water runoff in conformance with the Essex Stormwater Ordinance in effect at the time of application.
 Swales, brooks, and other waterways shall be diverted upstream of the open extraction area and routed around all disturbed areas.
 Sedimentation basins shall be provided as needed.
 The volume, velocity and quality of water exiting the site shall be the same as, or better than, prior to commencement of the extraction activities.